aristotelos/cucumber-test-extension/README.md

 ### Override environment variables

-Now you can specify environment variables in your `settings.json` file, so that when you run your tests those variables will be defined.
+You can specify environment variables in your `settings.json` file, so that when you run your tests those variables will be defined.

 ```json
 {